VikashYadavVicky/Full-Frontend-/JavaScript/Notes/JS_Notes.md

 ---

-# 🧠 JavaScript Decision Making (Conditional Statements)
+# 🧠 JavaScript Decision Making

 Decision-making in JavaScript allows your program to take different paths based on different conditions.
 These are commonly referred to as **conditional statements** and they play a vital role in logic building and control flow.